-- 3.1 It was agreed that the minutes of the sixth meeting of the Health Professions Council's Education and Training Committee held on 27 November 2002 be confirmed as a true record and signed by the Chairman subject to the words "definition and.." being deleted in 6.5. - 3.2 The Chairman asked if minor editorial comments on the minutes could be e-mailed to the Secretary prior to the meeting in future, provided the minutes were circulated far enough in advance.
+- 3.1 It was agreed that the minutes of the sixth meeting of the Health Professions Council's Education and Training Committee held on 27 November 2002 be confirmed as a true record and signed by the Chairman subject to the words "definition and . . " being deleted in 6.5. - 3.2 The Chairman asked if minor comments could be e-mailed to the Secretary prior to the meeting in future, provided the minuts were circulated far enough in advance.